Why substitute teaching is the best way to start a teaching career.

 What does it take to get started?

 The specific requirements to become a substitute teacher depend largely on your state and district.
 In some states, you need a high school diploma or equivalent to work as a substitute teacher.
 Other states require an associate or bachelor’s degree.
-So, start by looking up your state and/or district’s requirements to ensure you’re eligible.
+So, start by looking up your state’s requirements and/or district’s job description posting to ensure you’re eligible.

 With staffing shortages, there’s increased demand for both teachers and substitute teachers.
 As a result, many districts have changed their requirements to fill these crucial roles.